 We typically see a range of development for each gross motor milestone, where kids may develop that skill in the few months before or after their peers.
-If you notice your child continuing to struggle with development of an age-appropriate milestone, please see your pediatrician to request a PT evaluation.
+If you notice your child continuing to struggle with development of an age-appropriate gross motor milestone, please see your pediatrician to request a PT evaluation.
 Listed below are examples of gross motor skills by age.

 Generally, gross motor development milestones for infants and toddlers are as follows: